wp-plugins/posts-by-type-access/readme.txt

 2. A screenshot of the options menu.

 == Changelog ==
+= 2.2 =
+* Added: Option to hide categories that have no posts in them.

 = 2.1 =
 * Updated: Replaced built in WordPress Category article counts with custom SQL code that provides correct counts.